BlancheK/BlancheK.github.io/movies-titles.md

 {% include Pie_chart_features_contrib_title_only.html %}

 The main features are here the features that have a large range of values for each movies allowing the model to be more discriminative and more precise (the title length in number of words or charachters).
-Some other features ùay be more discriminative but are only represented by few movies and may not appear here as important features.
+Some other features may be more discriminative but are only represented by few movies and may not appear here as important features.

 To continue further our analysis we tried to look into the predictability taking into account other features not always related to the title such as the Movie runtime, the main genre, the presence of famous actors...